Why is Autumn so beautiful in the Smoky Mountains?

 Baskins Creek Trail is a popular waterfall hike in the especially scenic Roaring Fork Motor Trail area of the Smokies.
 This short, beginner-friendly hike goes through beautiful stretches of forests that show dazzling colors in autumn.
 Better yet, this trail is close to several historic cabins like the Bud Noah Ogle Cabin that are perfect for photographing in fall.

 This lovely hike in Cades Cove is the perfect way to explore one of the most picturesque valleys in the nation.
 This short loop hike offers several views of Cades Cove and passes through some lovely sections of forest.
 Ideally, this hike is best to enjoy in late October when peak fall foliage has arrived in this lower area of the park.

 While you’re in the neighborhood, you could also hike to other Cades Cove sites like the John Oliver Cabin and the Primitive Baptist Church.

 Since Cades Cove is quite popular this time of year, we recommend parking in the campground and walking to the trailhead that rests only a short distance from the start of the one-way, loop road.

 5. Meigs Creek Trail

-This lesser known trail begins at the Sinks Waterfall and follows a beautiful creek deep into the mountains.
+This trail begins at the Sinks Waterfall and follows a beautiful creek deep into the mountains.
 This peaceful trail doesn't offer many mountain views, but it's an ideal hike for walking among the trees during fall.
 There are many small stream crossings and cascades on the trail, with the largest one being the 18-ft Megs Creek Cascades.
 This peaceful hike is also less crowded than other trails in the Smokies.